fbpx

 Are rock climbing camps safe?

-Rock climbing camp gyms are designed with safety as the top priority.
+Rock climbing is never safe.
+Rock climbing camp gyms are designed with risk mitigation as the top priority.
 Ample foam padding surrounds the facility, cushioning any falls.
 Your child will learn to fall correctly and practice it with their instructors until they feel comfortable climbing.
-Instructors are there to help your child climb as safely as they can to minimize any risk.
-So, you can rest assured that your child is in safe hands at the camp.
+Instructors are there to help your child climb and minimize any risk.
+So, you can rest assured that your child is in good hands at the camp.

 Of course, a fall is the last case scenario when climbing.
 The idea is to get to the top!
 After this, they downclimb using the large holds on the wall.
 Downclimbing is a technique where climbers descend the wall by moving their hands and feet in a controlled manner, using the large holds on the wall as support.

 However, rock climbing is inherently dangerous.
-The instructors are there to help your child climb as safely as they can to minimize any risk.
+The instructors are there to minimize any risk.
 Please make sure your children will follow directions and listen to instructors during their time at camp.

 What should my child wear?